There are a few different ways to see if a job is a good fit for you. Try out a job before making any big decisions.

 Is there someone in your life whose job is interesting to you?
 If so, reach out to them to ask if you could find a time to talk about their work or shadow them for a day.

 Follow these easy steps to set up an interview or job shadow with someone you don’t know.
 You can also practice your questions with a friend or family member before reaching out.

 Figure out which career path you want to explore.
 Pick out an organization or business in that field that you want to learn more about.

-There is an endless number of questions you can ask someone about their job.
+There are an endless number of questions you can ask someone about their job.
 When you have limited time, it is important to find the right questions.
 This depends on what type of information you’re looking for and what you care most about in your job.